University rankings and reputation

 The strength of Australian and New Zealand universities is consistently confirmed by their performance in a range of different international university rankings.

-In the 2016/2017 world university rankings from QS, there were six Australian universities and one New Zealand ranked in the world’s top 100.
+In the 2019 world university rankings from QS, there were seven Australian universities and one New Zealand ranked in the world’s top 100.
 There are 42 universities in Australia and just eight in New Zealand, so the number judged to be among the world’s best gives a good indication of how high standards are.
-The UK has around 120 universities; 18 of which were ranked in the world’s top 100 by QS.
+The UK has around 162 universities; 18 of which were ranked in the world’s top 100 by QS.

 International degree recognition